 Proper application of color theory in landscape design can even influence mood and perception.
-For instance, the flower colors to employ for a relaxing nook intended for meditation would be different from the colors used for play areas.
+For instance, the flower colors you employ for a relaxing nook intended for meditation would be different from the colors used for play areas.
 You can also make small spaces seem larger (and vice versa) depending on the colors you use.
-I discuss these ideas further in my article on applying color theory to landscape design.

-Furthermore, think of the materials you need to assemble the floor, wall or ceiling of an outdoor living space as the "building blocks."
+Think of the materials you need to assemble the floor, wall, or ceiling of an outdoor living space as the building blocks.
 Here are some examples:

 - Arbors and pergolas

 You have a lot of leeway in your use of these building blocks.
 For example, the building blocks for a wall (hedges, fences, etc.) are interchangeable parts that you can mix and match, depending on your needs, budget, and personality.
 Hedges may form two of your four walls, fencing the other two.
 If complete screening isn't required, you can also define outdoor living spaces with lower vertical elements that may be more attractive or functional—think raised beds, container gardens, and furniture.

 A so-called ceiling is optional for many outdoor living spaces, although it does create an added sense of enclosure that you may crave.
 Ceilings are necessary only for areas where staying dry and cool is a must.

 By default, all projected outdoor living spaces already have floors.
 The only question is whether the current floor does the best job of meeting your needs.
 For example, maintenance is always a consideration, and you may decide, upon further reflection, that a grassy area you've been treading upon for years isn't worth the upkeep (mowing).